k21971/EvilHack/doc/evilhack-changelog.md

 - Update guidebook date
 - Add #shield (sword and board) command and fix two-weapon entry
 - Fix: lantern miscalled "lamp" when toggled on or off
+- Switch status from work in progress to beta (0.9.3)